Yes, we only screen applications that have applied through StartupIncluder

 No. DanBAN is a non-profit organization and we do not take any shares, administration fees or referral fees.
 DanBAN is funded by an annual membership fee from our members and partners.

 On average, we hold one pitch event per month distributed between Aarhus and Copenhagen.

 Once you have been selected for the DanBAN pitch event

 We recommend pitching in English if you are comfortable with the language.
-If not, it is perfectly acceptable to pitch in Danish (all DanBAN investors speak Danish).
+If not, it is perfectly acceptable to pitch in Danish.
 We recommend English as it is good training in relation to the entrepreneurial journey you are going on.
 In addition, we often invite foreign business angels to our pitch events.

 No. To make sure we avoid technical problems, we run everything from the same computer we bring.